nus-cs2113-AY2122S2/tp/docs/team/warrencxw.md

 * [PersonCostPair](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/util/PersonCostPair.java)
    * What it does: It is a utility class that supports `SessionSummaryCommand` in minimising transactions required to be made by encapsulates a `Person` object and their overall cost in the session as a debt owed by or owed to an individual.
+     It also keeps track of whether a debt has been fully paid or not, assisting in the algorithm used in `SessionSummaryCommand`.
    * Justification: Enables `SessionSummaryCommand` to sort all debts in the session without losing the ability to refer to the `Person` object that bears the debt.